Knockout Strategy, But No Bragging Rights?

 Is Your Organization Ready for “Strategic Combat”?

-Market changing strategies depend on transformation approaches.
-There’s no doubt that employees and customers get excited when they hear that things are “cookin’” at a company.
-And as the old adage goes – you never get a second chance to show that you are serious about executing your strategy.
-Customers, competitors, and investors have strong memories – they remember when you make a commitment to a strategy, and then they never hear about it again.
-You’ve heard the term “flavor of the month” – sadly, it can apply to corporate strategy as much as it makes sense for ice cream!
+Market-changing strategies depend on transformative approaches.
+There’s no doubt employees and customers get excited when they hear things are cookin’ at the company.
+Remember, you seldom get a second chance to show you are serious about executing your strategy.
+Customers, competitors, and investors have strong memories—they remember when you make a commitment to a strategy and they never hear about it again.
+You’ve heard the term flavor of the month.
+Sadly, it can apply to corporate strategy as much as to ice cream!
 Why does that happen?
-Because the work gets hard, and when the work turns difficult, we are likely to shift our gaze towards something bright, new and shiny.
+Because the work gets hard, and when the work turns difficult, we are likely to shift our gaze toward something bright, new, and shiny.

 Transformation surfaces all the “uglies” about your organization that your team’s been hiding from you.
-We have been programed to only provide good news up the ladder.
+We have been programmed to only provide good news up the ladder.
 These politics and dynamics have stopped you from achieving your full potential.
 Transformation will likely unearth some operational inefficiencies that have been skillfully swept under the rug.
+Are you ready to take action?

-In 45 days the team successfully re-engineered this large equipment with sufficient percentage of the challenge achieved to retain manufacturing in the US vs. moving to China!
+In forty-five days, the team successfully reengineered this large equipment with sufficient percentage of the challenge achieved to retain manufacturing in the United States versus moving to China!
 This was transformative.
-It was a blend of new attitudes, “new looks” and a wonderfully accelerated robust process.
+It was a blend of new attitudes, new views of possibilities, and a wonderfully accelerated, robust process.

 Take Action

-These ideas are thought starters for you.
-And it’s a jumping off point of the process.
-You can see how this work is not as simple as issuing a mandate, or refreshing the posters in the breakroom about “teamwork.”
-It’s about a process for re-programming everyone in the organization to prepare for Strategic Combat!
+You can see again how this work is not as simple as issuing a mandate or refreshing posters in the breakroom about “teamwork.”
+It’s a reprogramming process for everyone in the organization to prepare for strategic combat!

-- Are they well defined and broadly understood across the organization?
+2. Are they well-defined and broadly understood across the organization?

-- Do your implementation budgets connect to transformational strategic execution – speed and effectiveness?
+4. Do your implementation budgets connect to transformational strategic execution (speed and effectiveness)?

-- Are incentives linked to implementation success – to best practices execution?
+5. Are your incentives linked to implementation success?
+To best practices execution?

 We Can Help